frankwoodtiger/react-tictactoe-functional/README.md

-# Tic Tac Toe React App using class component style
+# Tic Tac Toe React App using functional component style

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 It is a generic Tic Tac Toe with flexible dimension.